Introduction

 Define Inferior Myocardial Infarction and Its Clinical Relevance

 Lower heart tissue damage (LHD) occurs when blood circulation to the lower wall of the heart is restricted, often due to an obstruction in the right coronary artery.
 This condition is clinically significant as it can lead to severe complications, including heart failure and arrhythmias.
-Timely recognition of inferior infarction on ECG is crucial, as it directly influences treatment decisions and can significantly improve patient outcomes.
+Timely recognition of inferior myocardial infarction is crucial, as it directly influences treatment decisions and can significantly improve patient outcomes.

 Recent research indicates that: